In this article:

 Home Remedies for Peeling Skin

-The following are some home remedies to treat dry and peeling skin that is caused by simple reasons such as weather conditions, excessive exposure to the sun, and poor skin care.
+The following are some home remedies to treat and heal your dry and peeling skin that is caused by simple reasons such as weather conditions, excessive exposure to the sun, and poor skin care.

 Caution: Always conduct a patch test before trying any new topical remedy to make sure that you are not allergic to any of its ingredients.